SCC-BCA/Discussion/README.md

-# Discussion
-This repo is for discussing issues
+This repository is only for tech related discussions.